 Tics are fast, repetitive muscle movements that result in sudden and difficult to control body jolts or sounds.

-They're fairly common in childhood and typically first appear at around five years of age.
+They're fairly common in childhood and typically first appear at around 5 years of age.
 Very occasionally they can start in adulthood.

-Tics aren't usually serious and normally improve over time.
+Tics are not usually serious and normally improve over time.
 But they can be frustrating and interfere with everyday activities.

 Tourette's syndrome, a term that's used when tics have lasted for more than a year, is covered separately.